bradleyhrc/journal-vision/README.md

 ## journal-vision
-The Golden Hack 5.0
+My 2nd place overall submission to the GoldenHack 5.0.

 # Value Proposition

-It's not just about finding video content; it's about verifying, annotating, and leveraging it effectively in the pursuit of truth and knowledge.
+It's not just about searching through your video content; it's about verifying, annotating, and leveraging it efficiently.